September 22, 2021

-According to the Austin Board of REALTORS® (ABoR) August 2021 Central Texas Housing Report, home sales decreased 4.6% compared to August 2020.
-The data indicates the market is calming as typical seasonality has returned in terms of number of closings, even as median sales prices maintained the gains made over the course of 2021.
+According to the Austin Board of Realtors® (ABoR) August 2021 Central Texas Housing Report, home sales decreased 4.6% compared to August 2020.
+The data indicates the market is calming as typical seasonality has returned in terms of a number of closings, even as median sales prices maintained the gains made over the course of 2021.
 Despite setting a record for the month of August with a median sales price of $470,000 across the MSA, prices are no longer increasing at a significant rate month to month.

 “The region’s housing market is calming compared to the hectic pace experienced at the beginning of the year,” Susan Horton, 2021 ABoR President, said.
 “While it wouldn’t be appropriate to say market conditions are normalizing – inventory is still at an all-time low and homes are still selling as soon as they hit the market – August’s housing activity is closer to what we would typically experience in the fall.
-Homebuyers, sellers and renters should work with a REALTOR® who can be a trusted advisor and help them navigate what is still a still very complex process.”
+Homebuyers, sellers, and renters should work with a Realtors® who can be a trusted advisor and help them navigate what is still a still very complex process.”

-As residential home sales in the Austin Round-Rock MSA declined 4.6% to 3,849, the median sales price jumped 34.7% year over year to $470,000—a record for the month of August.
+As residential home sales in the Austin Round-Rock MSA declined 4.6% to 3,849, the median sales price jumped 34.7% year over year to $470,000, a record for the month of August.
 Sales dollar volume increased 18.7% year over year to $2,208,535,793.
 Monthly housing inventory dipped 0.3 months to 1.0 months of inventory compared to August 2020, the highest level of inventory across the MSA since October 2020.

 According to Mark Sprague, economist, and the state director of information capital for Independence Title, Austin’s market is exactly where it should be based on demand.

-Sprague pointed to Austin’s economy outperforming most of the nation with job creation and single-family permit applications as key indicators:
+Sprague pointed to Austin’s economy outperforming most of the nation with job creation and single-family permit applications as key indicators.

 “Austin’s economic resiliency has led the MSA to be a leading market in the nation in terms of single-family permit applications for new construction.
 The national average for permit applications is down 31% compared to peak applications during 2002-2008, but the Austin area is up 28%.
 The bottom line is that Austin’s market can be challenging, there are still many opportunities to find the right home and build equity.”

-Last month, new listings increased 14.1% to 4,409 listings; active listings declined 19.1% year over year to 3,380 listings; and pending sales decreased 8.6% to 3,970 listings.
+Last month, new listings increased 14.1% to 4,409 listings; active listings declined 19.1% year over year to 3,380 listings, and pending sales decreased 8.6% to 3,970 listings.
 Homes only spent an average of 14 days on market last month across the MSA, a decrease of 30 days from the year prior.

 Horton reaffirmed that low inventory and rising home prices will be the status quo for the foreseeable future.